limx0/nautilus_talks/20220617/slides.md

 ## BYO data to Nautilus

-- Nautilus is strongly typed → performance comes from strict typing.
+- Nautilus is strongly typed → performance comes from strict typing
 - Can't just load CSV files
 - A couple of options: